 Bread is my ultimate comfort food love language.
 It takes a little time and some love, but a great bread recipe is one of those wonderful things I’ve always treasured.
 So it might come as a total shock that I’ve never actually made dinner rolls from scratch until now.
 Growing up my step-dad always made rolls.
 He has a family recipe and I wasn’t chomping at the bit to make my own if someone was making them for me.
 Now that I’ve made this 40-Minute Milk and Honey Dinner Roll recipe I can’t believe I never bothered to do this sooner!
 Making rolls are right up there with making pie crust for me now.
 Total food prep therapy.

 It’s no surprise I love food blogs.
 I mean I have one so I should, but way back before I ever started my own site, I was reading food blogs and looking for awesome recipe ideas.
 The Slow Roasted Italian was one of the first food blogs I really got into all those years ago.
 So of course when I got the opportunity to review Donna & Chad’s new cookbook, The Simple Kitchen, I jumped at the chance!
-Let me tell you, I have a slew of review I’ve already bookmarked to make.
-(All those blue tabs you see on the book, I’m making those ASAP!)
+Let me tell you, I have a slew of recipes I’ve already bookmarked to make.

-So what’s this cookbook doing in the middle of a recipe post?
-This dinner roll recipe is from The Simple Kitchen, and if these rolls are this super easy to make I can only imagine everything else is too.
+If these rolls are this easy to make, I can only imagine everything else is too.
 Donna & Chad’s recipes are pure comfort food and these rolls are no exception.
 While I was expecting a sweet taste from the honey, it was really subtle.
 Not in your face or anything.
 This rolls themselves are fluffy but toothsome and everyone at my house raved about them.
 I’m already to planning to make some for our big family Thanksgiving dinner next week.

 One of my favorite things about this recipe is that it can be made ahead of time.
 Prep the dough to the point of baking and through it in the fridge.
 You can refrigerate them overnight or make everything in the morning and bake at dinner time.
 So easy and SOOOOO delicious!
 I may have burned my mouth eating the first one.
 I just couldn’t wait.
 Make the rolls, slather some butter on them, and you’ll be in bread even.
 Promise!